Learning Implicitly with Noisy Data in Linear Arithmetic: Preliminaries

-We will now briefly review concepts from logic, satisfiability, and the formal setup used in our work. \textit{Satisfiability} (SAT) is the problem of deciding whether there exists an assignment of truth values (i.e., model) to variables (propositional symbols) such that a propositional logical formula $\alpha$ is true. \textit{Satisfiability modulo theories} (SMT) is a generalization to SAT for deciding satisfiability for fragments and extensions of first-order logic with equality, for which specialized decision procedures have been developed.
+\textit{Satisfiability} (SAT) is the problem of deciding whether there exists an assignment of truth values (i.e., model) to variables (propositional symbols) such that a propositional logical formula is true.
+SMT is a generalization to SAT for deciding satisfiability for fragments and extensions of first-order logic with equality, for which specialized decision procedures have been developed.
 Deciding satisfiability for these logics is done with respect to some decidable background theory \cite{SMTbook}.
-In this work, we are especially interested in the background theories of quantifier-free arithmetic over the integers and over the reals.
-The following formal exposition is adapted from \cite{SMTbook}.
+In this work, we are especially interested in the background theories of quantifier-free linear real arithmetic (QFLRA).
+The following formal exposition is adapted from \cite{SMTbook}:

-\textbf{Syntax:} We assume a logical signature consisting of the set of predicate symbols, and a set of functions, logical variables, and standard connectives ($ \wedge, \vee, \neg$).
-An atomic formula is one of the form: $b$ (a propositional symbol), $pred(t_1,...,t_k)$, $t_1 = t_2$, $\bot$ (false), $\top$ (true), where $t_1, ..., t_k$ are logical terms of the signature.
+\paragraph{Syntax.} We assume a logical signature consisting of a set of predicate symbols, and a set of functions, logical variables, and standard connectives ($ \wedge, \vee, \neg$).
+An atomic formula is one of the form: $b$ (a propositional symbol), $pred(t_1,...,t_k)$, $t_1 = t_2$, $\bot$ (false), $\top$ (true), where $t_1, ..., t_k$ are the terms of the signature, in the standard logical interpretation.
 A literal $l$ is an atomic formula or its negation $\neg l$.
-A ground expression is one where all the variables are replaced by the domain of discourse.
+A ground expression is one where all the variables are replaced by constants and in general terms of the domain of discourse.

-\textbf{Semantics:} Formulas are given a truth value from the set $\{\bot, \top \}$ by means of first-order models.
-A model $\pmb{\rho}$ can be seen simply as an element of $\Sigma ^n$, where $\Sigma$ is the universe of the model.
-A partial model will be written using the regular font as $\rho$ vs the bold font for a full model as $\pmb{\rho}$.
+\paragraph{Semantics.} Formulas are given a truth value from the set $\{\bot, \top \}$ by means of first-order models.
+A model $\pmb{\rho}$ can be seen simply as an element of $\Sigma ^n$, which is the universe of the model in $n$ dimensions.
 Throughout the paper we work with the signature of linear real arithmetic, with function symbols of the form $\{0,1,+,-,\leq,<,\geq,>,=,\neq\}$, interpreted in the usual way over the reals.